jayshreeanand/stacks-watchdog/project_info.md

 - WalletDrainerDetector deployed to: 0xc91bc914DF0C8b76b1DED07823e259c8B04b0Fd6
 - SWatchdogRegistry deployed to: 0x6e808c5A0A3ed300F3d8B3119D37d20d762E858f

-**Future Plans for Sonic Shield AI:**
+**Future Plans for Chain Shield AI:**

 - **Enhanced AI Capabilities:** Integrate machine learning models to improve threat detection accuracy and adapt to emerging security challenges.
 - **User Education:** Expand educational modules to include interactive tutorials and real-time alerts, fostering a more security-conscious user base.
 - **Community Engagement:** Establish forums and feedback channels to involve the community in identifying threats and suggesting improvements.
-- **Cross-Platform Integration:** Develop plugins and APIs to extend Sonic Shield AI's security features to wallets, exchanges, and other platforms within the Sonic ecosystem.
+- **Cross-Platform Integration:** Develop plugins and APIs to extend Chain Shield AI's security features to wallets, exchanges, and other platforms within the Sonic ecosystem.

-These initiatives aim to position Sonic Shield AI as a comprehensive security solution, enhancing trust and safety within the Sonic blockchain community.
+These initiatives aim to position Chain Shield AI as a comprehensive security solution, enhancing trust and safety within the Sonic blockchain community.